Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I have seen pictures of people that have taken a square of fabric large enough to cover the entire pillow with enough extra to tie the fabric to hold it in place.
 I have also seen on some decorating shows when people are in a hurry they wrap the pillow in fabric and then use safety pins to hold it shut on the back side.

 I found this tip on Thriftyfun a long time ago and I've been using it ever since! if you have some old but nice square headscarves, you could possibly get these from a thriftshop, just place your cushion in the center with the square of material underneath and knot it up at the back!
-I've got a zillion of these squares and I periodically change my decor and color scheme of the living room by just changing the colors of the cushions!

 I would like to recover old worn toss pillows.
 I want to put an edging on the pillows and make a different one for the bed.
 How does one do it?